Make a multicolored and textured masterpiece with an iron-on technique called layering.

 - Avoid layering on top of Glitter Iron-On film.
 Due to its texture, any iron-on material applied on top of Glitter Iron-On film will not adhere well and may peel off.

-- Holographic Sparkle Iron-on, once applied, is a stick-resistant surface.
-Iron-on applied on top of Holographic Sparkle Iron-On will not stick.
+- Holographic and Holographic Sparkle Iron-on, once applied, have a stick-resistant surface.
+Iron-on applied on top of Holographic and Holographic Sparkle Iron-On will not stick.